Category: financial

 Understanding the Latest Legislative Changes

 Recent years have seen significant legislative updates impacting landlords in the UK.
 Notably, the introduction of the Tenant Fees Act in 2019 marked a considerable shift, limiting the fees that landlords and agents can charge tenants.
-Such regulations aim to make the rental market more affordable and transparent, but they also require landlords to adjust their financial calculations and understand the legal framework thoroughly.
+Such regulations aim to make the rental market more affordable and transparent, but they also require landlords to adjust their Financial calculations and understand the legal framework thoroughly.

-Moreover, changes in Energy Performance Certificate (EPC) requirements underscore the government’s commitment to environmental sustainability.
+Moreover, changes in energy Performance certificate (EPC) requirements underscore the government’s commitment to environmental sustainability.
 From April 2020, rental properties must have an EPC rating of E or above, affecting landlords’ decisions regarding property upgrades and investments.

 For the very latest